rememberSoftwares/yacana/README.md

 > Why do I get the logging twice ??

 Well...
 This is because of how the conversation pattern is implemented.
 Let me explain...
 Have you ever read the documentation for the Microsoft Autogen framework?
 If you have, I hope you're having a better time with Yacana than I did with Autogen.
 That said, the conversational patterns they show are a series of dual-agent conversations.
 And never did I understand the mess they did before Yacana came to life.
 The reason why they chain two-agent conversations is because LLMs have been trained to speak in alternation with a user.
 It's how all "instruct" models have been fine-tuned.
 So to get the best performance out of the LLMs they chose to limit the number of participants to two.
-If more than two was ever needed then the context of the first conversation would be given to a new dual-chat with one of the agents remaining.
-Then it would go on and on.
+If more than two was ever needed then the context of the first conversation would be given to a new dual-chat with one of the agents remaining from the previous conversation (hence keeping the state from one conversation to the other).
+Then it goes on and on.
 ![image](https://github.com/user-attachments/assets/c8c4d958-2ffc-4eca-8d4a-aef576627572)
-*Source: Microsoft autogenic*
+*Source: Microsoft Autogen*
 I honestly think that it's smart but is a stinking mess that lost many people.
 Worst, it's the simpler pattern they provide...

+However, This two-chat-based conversations must still alternate between USER and ASSISTANT, so to make it work, each Agent thinks it's speaking to you (the human USER) even though it's speaking to the other Agent (ASSISTANT) instead.
+Yacana does not do things exactly in the same way but is bound to the same limitations.
+Two agents' chats give the best results so the alternation between USER and ASSISTANT must also be achieved!
+This is why you are seeing duplicated logs in the de INFO logging system. **It's the answer of one agent being used as a prompt for the other one.**

 ---

-Yacana does not do things this way but is bound to the same limitations.
-Two agents' chats give the best results.
 For this reason, we also created a conversational pattern that is a dual-agent pattern.
 To achieve this we force a shift between the two agents by adding one message in ont of the AGent's conversation history.
 This shift then allows them to speak with each other.

 Let's take an example:
 * Agent1 has the main task of storing a list of numbers.
 The list is empty ;